microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

 `Retiarii <https://www.usenix.org/system/files/osdi20-zhang_quanlu.pdf>`__ is a new framework to support neural architecture search and hyper-parameter tuning.
 It allows users to express various search space with high flexibility, to reuse many SOTA search algorithms, and to leverage system level optimizations to speed up the search process.
 This framework provides the following new user experiences.

 * Search space can be expressed directly in user model code.
-A tuning space can be expressed along programming a model.
+A tuning space can be expressed along defining a model.
 * Neural architecture candidates and hyper-parameter candidates are more friendly supported in an experiment.
 * The experiment can be launched directly from python code.